 You can use fresh tomatoes to make this delicious creamy tomato soup, but I would suggest just using San Marzano tomatoes and skip the extra work.

-Using an immersion blender or a traditional blender puree the soup until smooth.
-It’s an easy way to make smooth creamy soups.
+Use an immersion blender or a traditional blender to puree the soup until smooth.
+It’s an easy way to make smooth, creamy soups.

 The next step is straining the bits and pieces of celery, onions and tomato out of the soup so it’s smooth and creamy.
 There really wasn’t much left after the immersion blender did its thing.